BenSolus/master-thesis/_posts/2017-03-30-lets-get-started.md

 <!-- lint enable no-shortcut-reference-link no-undefined-references-->

-after the standard Galerkin approach and thus we get the following finite-dimensional variational problem and look for an $$u_n \in V_n$$ such that
+after the standard Galerkin approach.
+Furthermore, we get the following finite-dimensional variational problem and look for an $$u_n \in V_n$$ such that

 $$